Allie Millington

 Melissa Johnston Miles has always loved kids.
 In fact, during middle school she’d get into trouble for sneaking out of church to take care of the babies in the nursery.
 When she graduated from The Medical University of South Carolina with a Bachelor of Science in Nursing, she went straight into the neonatal ICU because she still loved the babies!
 When her own kids were in school, Melissa earned a Master’s Degree in Elementary Education and taught school for 5 years before returning to nursing.
 No matter what job she’s had over the years, working with kids has been the common denominator.
 Melissa continues to keep both her nursing license and teaching certifications current—just in case!

 Melissa began writing books for kids in 2016.
 She joined SCBWI, attended a Highlights Foundation course and began taking every opportunity to study the writing craft.
-She began volunteering in her SCBWI region in 2017 and moved through several roles until recently becoming a co-Regional Advisor.
+She began volunteering in her SCBWI region in 2017 and moved through several roles until becoming the Regional Advisor.
 In addition to this role, she serves as Board Chair for the nonprofit she created, Superhero Success Foundation.
-Through the nonprofit, she’s written and published two picture books featuring special needs superheroes.
-Over 4,000 copies of the books have been sold (mostly through corporate sponsorships) and hundreds of books have been donated to children’s hospitals, schools, libraries, and a camp for kids with tracheostomies.
+Through the nonprofit, she’s written and published picture books featuring a superhero with a tracheostomy.
+Over 4,000 copies of the books have been sold (mostly through corporate sponsorships) and hundreds of books have been donated to children’s hospitals, schools, libraries, and camps for kids with tracheostomies.
+Melissa’s work can also be found in The School Magazine and several flash fiction anthologies from Vine Leaves Press.

 Melissa’s debut Middle Grade Novel-in-Verse is on submission now.